kianho/pconpy/README.md

 ## About

-A _contact map_ is a 2D representation of protein structure that is invariant to affine transformations.
-It enables the rapid visual exploratory data analysis of protein structural features without 3D rendering software.
+A [_contact map_](http://en.wikipedia.org/wiki/Protein_contact_map) is a 2D
+representation of protein structure that illustrates the presence or absence of contacts between individual amino acids.
+This enables the rapid visual exploratory data analysis of structural features without 3D rendering software.
 Additionally, the underlying 2D matrix of a contact map, known as a _contact matrix_, can naturally be used as numeric input in subsequent automated knowledge discovery or machine learning tasks.
 PConPy generates